The Mirror Theater Ltd: Pre-production for first season

 The Mirror Theater formed a board of directors in advance of the first season.
 In 1984, John Elting Treat, a noted philanthropist and member of the U.S. National Security Council under Presidents Carter and Reagan, became Chair of The Mirror.
 He followed Morton Leavy, Esq. a renowned theatrical attorney on Broadway, and John Breglio, also a New York attorney and producer of the 2006 revival of A Chorus Line.
 The board at that time included Sam Spiegel—the producer of films On the Waterfront, The Bridge on the River Kwai, and Lawrence of Arabia—Archie E. Albright, then President of the Foreign Policy Association, Patricia Kennedy Lawford, wife of actor Peter Lawford and sister to the late President John F. Kennedy, and Anna Sosenko, celebrated producer and songwriter.

 All were board members when the Royal Shakespeare Company sponsored The Mirror's first Benefit.
 Geoffrey Dench, brother of Judi Dench, was Master of Ceremonies.
 Guests included lauded actors Jeremy Irons, Derek Jacobi, and Sinéad Cusack.
-Derek donated his prosthetic nose from the RSC production of Cyrano de Bergerac to be auctioned off at the Benefit, where it was purchased by acclaimed actor Jon Cryer.
-The Mirror's 3rd Benefit, in 1986, took place at the illustrious Limelight Club with Frank Zappa as Master of Ceremonies.
+Derek donated his prosthetic nose from the RSC production of Cyrano de Bergerac to be auctioned off at the Benefit, where it was purchased by actor Jon Cryer.
+The Mirror's 3rd Benefit, in 1986, took place at the illustrious Limelight nightclub with Frank Zappa as Master of Ceremonies.
 Titled “Rock the Rep,” the Benefit auctioned off such items as an autographed David Bowie tuxedo and a pair of David Lee Roth’s tights.